Ahlfeldt/ABRSQOL-toolkit/R/README.md

 ## Installation
 To install the R package of the ABRSQOL-toolkit from github, you must first install the devtools package.
-If you are new to R, note that you need to install [R-tools](https://cran.r-project.org/bin/windows/Rtools/) beforehand to be able to install the devtools package.
+If you are new to R, note it might be necessary to install [R-tools](https://cran.r-project.org/bin/windows/Rtools/) beforehand to be able to install the devtools package.

 ``` r
 install.packages('devtools')